 There is NO U-Pic at our farm now.
 You cannot pick anything off the trees on my farm now.
 Cherries are done for this year.
-We will not have U-Pic Peaches this year.
-That is because in January it was too cold and froze our peach buds for this year.
-Our next U-Pic will be Apples starting September 7 and going into Late October.
+We will not have U-Pic Peaches this year because of Covid.
+Our next U-Pic will be Apples starting September 11 and going into Late October.
 We will have Sweet Peaches from our farm from Late July to Early September for sale at our farm market.

 FRUIT ACRES FARMS U-PICK

 Start a family tradition by visiting beautiful Southwest Michigan, where you and your family can find and pick the perfect fruit right off the tree.

 U-Pick Black Sweet Cherries and Sour Pie Cherries, are open daily starting late June from 10am-4:30pm.

 *Please check back for an exact date, as it may be earlier depending on weather.
 Cherry U-Pick address is 6299 Carmody Road, Coloma, MI